 Pets at Bryce Canyon

 If you choose to bring a pet to Bryce Canyon National Park, please note that pets are only allowed on paved surfaces like campgrounds, parking lots, roads, viewpoints, the paved area between Sunset and Sunrise Point, and on the paved Shared Use Path.

 Accordingly, pets are not allowed on any unpaved surfaces or in public buildings and must always be on a leash that is less than six feet long.
 Similarly, owners can never leave pets unattended and must always pick up all waste that pet’s produce within the park.
 Owners must also ensure that pets do not make excessive amounts of noise that could disturb other park guests.
 Any visitors who do not comply with these regulations may be fined a minimum of $75.

 Bryce Canyon National Park offers an assortment of services that guests can enjoy.
 There’s a free shuttle service available April through October.

 The visitor center will have the latest information about park weather conditions, closures, and ranger-led Bryce Canyon tours.
 It also has a charming museum exhibit that details the area’s geologic history, as well as it’s Native American and Pioneer Heritage.
 Additional visitor center facilities include a restroom, bookstore, and ranger staffed information desk.

-Guests can enjoy Bryce Canyon camping at both the North and Sunset Campgrounds.
+Guests can enjoy Bryce Canyon camping at both the North and Sunset Campgrounds (winter camping at Bryce is a cool experience!)
 There is also the on-site Bryce Canyon Lodge, with a restaurant and gift shop that is a fantastic Bryce Canyon National Park lodging option.

 Bryce Canyon National Park Map